Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Famagusta area: Use specific prayer variations

-According to traditional wedding coordinators, 73% of Greek Cypriot brides still include the Zosimo ceremony, while urban celebrations often abbreviate it to 10-15 minutes.
+Many Greek Cypriot brides still include the Zosimo ceremony, while urban celebrations often abbreviate it to a shorter timeframe.

 Shaving of the Groom Ceremony

-The ceremonial shaving (el_ξύρισμα_του_γαμπρού) is a traditional ritual where the koumbarosKOOM-bah-rosel_κουμπάρος - best man shaves the groom’s face while male relatives sing teasing songs, marking his transition from bachelor to married man.
-This ceremony, practiced for over 300 years, occurs at the groom’s childhood home on the wedding morning and involves 15-30 male relatives and friends.
+The ceremonial shaving is a traditional ritual where the koumbarosKOOM-bah-ros (best man) shaves the groom’s face while male relatives sing teasing songs, marking his transition from bachelor to married man.
+This ceremony, practiced for centuries, occurs at the groom’s childhood home on the wedding morning and involves male relatives and friends.

 Shaving ceremony details: